starkmatt/ben-tech-challenge/README.md

 - S3 Bucket to store Terraform State Files

 To help with the IAM Permissions I have included an identity based policy **extras/deploy-execution-policy.json**
 This policy contains the minimum permissions required to create and delete the Terraform resources.
 To use the policy make sure to replace all instances of **${REGION}** with the AWS region you are deloying to, and **${AWS_ACCOUNT_ID}** with your AWS Account ID before attaching the policy to an IAM group that your AWS IAM User is a member of.

+**Note:** This policy does not contain the permissions required for viewing the resources in the AWS console

 Also in the extras folder is a Cloudformation Template **cloudformation/prerequisites.yaml** to deploy the S3 Bucket for the Terraform backend.
 You can use this if you want but you will need to ensure that your user has permissions to deploy cloudformation stacks and the s3 resources it deploys.